bradbodin/openbd-heroku/README.md

 That's it.
 Your application should be running locally on port 8080.

 Alternatively, you can download and run OpenBD Desktop in order to run your application for testing locally.
 All you have to do is point it to your webapp folder.
 I would actually recommend this method, as if you use OpenBD Desktop you no longer need to use maven or jetty-runner at all locally, it is only needed to allow running on Heroku.
+Once you have the basic skeleton generated, you can just use it as a project template for each app you build.
+Heroku needs your pom.xml and Procfile in order to deploy and run your app, but you don't actually need them for local development.

 # Deploy your Application to Heroku